-Bronny James College Odds: Michigan, Ohio State In Running
+Bronny James College Odds: Ohio State Jumps To Favorite

-On Wednesday, LeBron agreed to terms on a two-year, $97.1 million contract extension with the Lakers that includes a player option for the 2024-25 season.
+Before this NBA season, LeBron agreed to terms on a two-year, $97.1 million contract extension with the Lakers that includes a player option for 2024-25.
 So LeBron could choose where he'll play when Bronny becomes draft eligible.
-Suddenly, a 2-for-1 draft pick that includes one of the greatest players of all time is available.
+Suddenly, a 2-for-1 draft pick that includes one of the greatest players of all time might be in play.

 Bronny James College Odds

-Bronny isn’t a five-star recruit but he is a talented player, one that could help teams win games – or help programs gain considerable relevancy for one winter.
+Whether or not Bronny is a legit five-star talent (top recruiting sites such as 247Sports and Rivals haven't gone that far), he is a talented player, one that could help teams win games – or help programs gain considerable relevancy for at least one winter.

 These are projected odds by Bookies.com for entertainment purposes only and they are not currently available at legal betting sites or betting apps.

-LeBron, of course, plays for the Lakers, and Bronny plays his high school ball just a few miles up the road from the USC campus.
-UCLA obviously isn’t far away either, but USC seems to have the inside track among those two programs.
+Then again, Bronny plays his high school ball just a few miles up the road from the USC campus.
+UCLA isn’t far away either, but USC seems to have the inside track among those two programs.

 Bronny James NBA Draft Odds

 What about after college?
-LeBron is 37 now and will be in his age 40 season when Bronny enters the NBA.
+LeBron is 38 now and will be in his age 40 season when Bronny enters the NBA.
 Even in his advanced-for-NBA age, James is consistently averaging around 29 points, 8 rebounds, and 6.5 assists per game.
-In three seasons those numbers may not be as high, but most teams would do what it takes to add someone of that caliber – especially if money isn’t a sticking point.
+Those numbers may not be as high when Bronny enters the NBA, but most teams would do whatever it takes to add someone of LeBron's caliber – especially if money isn’t a sticking point.

 Bronny is a senior in high school, but the guard is still growing and developing.
-He’s projected to be an early second-round pick, but if a team is promised LeBron for one year, Bronny could go top 10.
+Earlier this winter, he was projected to be an early second-round pick, but if a team is promised LeBron for one year, Bronny could go much sooner, even in the top 15.
 The temptation to have LeBron would be too great for some teams to pass up.
 That especially goes for teams that have made it known they really want him in the mix.

 These are projected odds by Bookies.com for entertainment purposes only and they are not currently available at legal betting sites.